SteaneMurphy/T3A2_FullStackApp/README.md

 Our project management process is designed to ensure that we deliver high-quality work in a structured and efficient manner.
 By utilizing Agile (Scrum) practices and assigning tasks based on team members' strengths, we are confident in our ability to meet the project's goals and deliver a successful TravelMate Itinerary Builder application.

+### ${\textsf{\color{pink}Client Testing Evidence}}$

+## Overview

+Throughout the development process, we adhered to a Continuous Integration/Continuous Deployment (CI/CD) policy, ensuring that each feature was thoroughly tested before deployment.
+Below is the evidence of client testing, including screenshots and explanations of how features were tested on the deployed site.

+## User Authentication Testing

+**Feature:** User Registration and Login
+**Test Objective:** Ensure that users can register and log in successfully.

+**Testing Steps:**

+1. Navigated to the registration page.
+2. Filled in the registration form with test data.
+3. Submitted the form and verified that the user was redirected to the login page.
+4. Logged in with the newly created account.

+**Screenshots:**

+- Screenshot 1: Completed registration form
+- Screenshot 2: User redirected to the login page
+- Screenshot 3: Logged-in user's dashboard

+**Results:** Successful registration and login.
+No issues encountered.

+## Itinerary Creation Testing

+**Feature:** Creating a New Itinerary
+**Test Objective:** Ensure that users can create and save a new itinerary.

+**Testing Steps:**

+1. Logged in as a test user.
+2. Navigated to the "Create New Itinerary" page.
+3. Entered itinerary details, including destinations and activities.
+4. Saved the itinerary and verified that it appeared in the user's dashboard.

+**Screenshots:**

+- Screenshot 1: Filled-out itinerary creation form
+- Screenshot 2: Itinerary listed in the user's dashboard

+**Results:** The itinerary was successfully created and displayed on the dashboard.

+## Destination Management Testing

+**Feature:** Management of Destinations
+**Test Objective:** Ensure that users can effectively create, update, and delete destinations.

+**Testing Steps:**

+1. Logged in as a test user.
+2. Created a new destination and verified that it appeared in the list of destinations.
+3. Updated the newly created destination and checked that the changes were saved.
+4. Deleted the destination and confirmed that it was removed from the list.

+**Screenshots:**

+- Screenshot 1: Interface showing destination creation
+- Screenshot 2: Updated destination details
+- Screenshot 3: Confirmation of destination deletion

+**Results:** All destination management functions worked as expected.

+## Responsive Design Testing

+**Feature:** Mobile and Tablet Responsiveness
+**Test Objective:** Ensure that the site is fully responsive on various devices.

+**Testing Steps:**

+1. Accessed the deployed site on different devices (e.g., mobile, tablet, desktop).
+2. Verified that the layout adjusted correctly for each device.
+3. Ensured that all features remained functional on smaller screens.

+**Screenshots:**

+- Screenshot 1: Mobile view of the dashboard
+- Screenshot 2: Tablet view of the itinerary creation page

+**Results:** The site is fully responsive, with no layout issues on different devices.

+## Conclusion

+By following CI/CD practices and implementing automated testing (using Jest and Supertest for both frontend and backend), we ensured that the key features of the application were rigorously tested before release.
+This process allowed us to deliver a reliable and functional product, providing a seamless user experience across all platforms.

 ## ${\textsf{\color{lightgreen}REFERENCES}}$

-Atlassian 2024, *What is the Agile methodology*, viewed 13 August 2024, https://www.atlassian.com/agile
+Atlassian 2024, *What is the Agile methodology*, viewed 13 August 2024, <https://www.atlassian.com/agile>

-American Express 2024, *2024 Global Travel Trends Report*, viewed 12 August 2024, https://www.americanexpress.com/en-us/travel/discover/get-inspired/global-travel-trends
+American Express 2024, *2024 Global Travel Trends Report*, viewed 12 August 2024, <https://www.americanexpress.com/en-us/travel/discover/get-inspired/global-travel-trends>

-Geertsm, W, Borko, S, Arora, V, Agarwal, P & Zanpure, S, *The State of the Travel Agency Sector 2023*, Skift, viewed 12 August 2024, https://research.skift.com/report/state-of-travel-2023/
+Geertsm, W, Borko, S, Arora, V, Agarwal, P & Zanpure, S, *The State of the Travel Agency Sector 2023*, Skift, viewed 12 August 2024, <https://research.skift.com/report/state-of-travel-2023/>

-Global Business Travel Association (GBTA), 2023, *2023 Business Travel Outlook*, GBTA, viewed 12 August 2024, https://www.gbta.org/wp-content/uploads/GBTA-2023-BTI-Full-Report_FINAL.
+Global Business Travel Association (GBTA), 2023, *2023 Business Travel Outlook*, GBTA, viewed 12 August 2024, <https://www.gbta.org/wp-content/uploads/GBTA-2023-BTI-Full-Report_FINAL>.

-LucidChart 2024, *What is a Data Flow Diagram*, viewed 11 August 2024, https://www.lucidchart.com/pages/data-flow-diagram
+LucidChart 2024, *What is a Data Flow Diagram*, viewed 11 August 2024, <https://www.lucidchart.com/pages/data-flow-diagram>

-LucidChart 2024. *How to draw 5 types of architectural diagrams*, viewed 11 August, https://www.lucidchart.com/blog/how-to-draw-architectural-diagrams
+LucidChart 2024. *How to draw 5 types of architectural diagrams*, viewed 11 August, <https://www.lucidchart.com/blog/how-to-draw-architectural-diagrams>

-Yee, L, Chui, M & Roberts, R, 2024, *McKinsey Technology Trends Outlook 2024*, McKinsey Digital, 16 July, viewed 12 August 2024, https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-top-trends-in-tech
+Yee, L, Chui, M & Roberts, R, 2024, *McKinsey Technology Trends Outlook 2024*, McKinsey Digital, 16 July, viewed 12 August 2024, <https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-top-trends-in-tech>